An automation consists of a combination of steps, represented by individual panels in the automation flow diagram:

 - Click the appropriate step.

-The Steps selection panel only displays the steps that can follow the previous one and potentially, the following step.
+The Steps selection panel can include Action, Delay, Check and End step buttons, but it only displays those which can follow the previous step or potentially, the following one.

 See one of the following to continue with adding the type of step you require: